Plymouth Plaza

-The Plymouth Plaza /ˈplɑːzə/ is an automobile which was produced by Plymouth from 1954 through the 1958 model year.
+The Plymouth Plaza /ˈplɑːzə/ is an automobile which was produced by Plymouth from 1954 through the 1958 model years.

 The Plaza was Plymouth's entry-level car during those years and was priced under the Plymouth Savoy.
 It was offered in sedan, coupe and wagon variants.
 Known as Plymouth's "Price Leader", in 1958 the Plaza offered buyers the widest choice of options to date.
 Options formerly reserved only for higher priced lines were available on the Plaza for the first time in history.
 The Business Coupe, which was the least produced model of Plymouth in 1958 (1,472 units), differed from the regular 2dr Club Sedan in that the rear seat was an optional accessory.
 Plymouth also added a special edition to the Plaza fleet in '58.